pnp/List-Formatting/view-samples/APR/README.md

 ![screenshot of the sample](./assets/sample.png)

-This diagram represents the structure of how the list view is displayed.
+This diagram represents the structure of how the list view is formatted.
 It shows the hierarchical relationship of various elements.

 ![screenshot of the sample](./assets/diagram.png)